Generate retrospective nowcasts

 This function ingests a list of incomplete reporting triangles and

-observations to estimate the empirical delay for each retrospective
+number of reference times to estimate the delay in each retrospective

 reporting triangle.